lk-geimfari/mimesis/README.md

 'Limón'
 ```

-You can create dummy data for everything:
+Elizabeth supports more than 19 data providers and its mean that you can generate data for everything:

 ```python
 >>> from random import randint
 >>> from elizabeth import UnitSystem